 Marilee and I cross a medieval pilgrim bridge and head out of town.
 Quickly we begin to see all the same familiar smiles.
 When the day ends in larger towns and cities, the pilgrims tend to disperse and separate, although, like a funnel, we all come back together again on the Camino path.

 For a period of time, we walk along with a lovely French lady and a man from Rome, who by the way, has walked the Camino seven times!
-Just out of town we arrive at the famous landmark along the Camino… the Bodega Irache wine fountain, that provides, you guess it… wine from a fountain!
+Just out of town, we arrive at the famous landmark along the Camino… the Bodega Irache wine fountain, that provides, you guess it… wine from a fountain!
 Here one can drink wine freely, directly from a faucet out of the wall, or purchase a plastic cup in a vending machine and partake.
-I watch on while a pilgrim began drinking from the fountain the old fashioned way; he throws back his head and guzzles directly from the faucet.
+I watch on while a pilgrim begins drinking from the fountain the old-fashioned way; he throws back his head and guzzles directly from the faucet.

 TIP (Camino Web Cam): By the way, Bodegas Irache provides a webcam where we can wave to family and friends.
 Bodegas Irache webcam

 Later, I stop to pad my toes a bit more while Jaime & Tom from CA walk by.
 I pick up my pace and join them for about a half-hour.
 We also pass by an American priest, who I had heard was walking the Camino.
 We greet him with the usual, “Buen Camino.”
 Unfortunately, pilgrims are not free from illness on The Way, and he had to stop for a few days in a hotel to recuperate from the awful flu.
 We say our goodbyes and carried on.